Chart Color Schemes

 Health performance in Childers is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Childers faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low, at approximately 48% (around 888 people), compared to the national average of 55.3%.
+The rate of private health cover in Childers is low at approximately 48%, covering around 882 people out of a total population.

 Frequently Asked Questions - Health